 Paths of Yoga

 The second path of Yoga is Bhakti Yoga or the Yoga of Devotion and Divine Love.
 Bhakti Yoga is the love of the Self in the form of the Universal Being and all of his/her formations and manifestations.
 It proceeds through surrender to the Divine Presence within the heart.
 It takes many forms in different devotional traditions of Shiva, Devi, Vishnu, Rama, Krishna, Ganesha and so on.

 Out of these three primary paths, many other Yoga paths arise.
 Most known are Raja Yoga or the Yoga of meditation and samadhi and Hatha Yoga or the Yoga of psychophysical techniques.
 There are many other types of Yoga, such as Mantra Yoga, Nada Yoga and Laya Yoga that deal with cosmic sound, and Prana Yoga and Kundalini Yoga that deal with internal energies.

-The Vedas as Yogic Teachings
+The Vedas as Mantric Teachings

 Yoga Darshana and Yoga Sutras